Minivera/go-lander/README.md

 }
 ```

-In this example, the `loginForm` `struct` stored our two state value, and a pointer to the GO-lander environment,
+In this example, the `loginForm` `struct` stored our two state value, and a pointer to the Lander environment,
 which allows us to trigger an update when the form value changes.
 Since the form is created in the `main` function,
 it will be alive and keep our state for the entire lifecycle of the application.